ballerina-platform/ballerina-lang/docs/compiler/compiler-architecture.md

 This compiler backend produces a balx file (an executable file that runs on BVM) by linking the entry package and other imported packages (except the ballerina/* packages).
 During this process, this backend converts BIR into Ballerina bytecode for each package.

-_Note_: This backed will probably have a short lifetime.
+_Note_: This backend will probably have a short lifetime.
 Once the Ballerina LLVM compiler backend is stable enough, we will deprecate the BVM backend.

 _Implementation: This backend will be implemented in Ballerina._